 This is different to a data engineer, whose primary role is to store and prepare that data, so someone with expertise setting up and maintaining large databases.

-Data scientist: Qualifications and skills
+Qualifications & skills

 One skill that is of growing importance in data science circles, and within the enterprise, is machine learning.